Last reviewed 12 December 2024

 Schengen Area

-27 Countries are in the Schengen Area – Austria, Belgium, Croatia, Czech Republic, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Iceland, Italy, Latvia, Liechtenstein, Lithuania, Luxembourg, Malta, Netherlands, Norway, Poland, Portugal, Slovakia, Slovenia, Spain, Sweden, Switzerland.
+29 Countries are in the Schengen Area – Austria, Belgium, Bulgaria*, Croatia, Czech Republic, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Iceland, Italy, Latvia, Liechtenstein, Lithuania, Luxembourg, Malta, Netherlands, Norway, Poland, Portugal, Romania*, Slovakia, Slovenia, Spain, Sweden, Switzerland.

 For further information and latest news on Schengen border policy see European Commission (DG Home)

-The EU is committed to further reform, including more digitalisation and has established a common visa policy (Schengen visa) for visitors to the Schengen Area not exceeding 90 days in a rolling 180 day period (short stay).
+The EU is committed to further reform, including digitalisation of the Schengen visa process by all Schengen member states (see below), and has established a common visa policy (Schengen visa) for visitors to the Schengen Area not exceeding 90 days in a rolling 180 day period (short stay).
 Visa policy for visits exceeding 90 days in a rolling 180 day period remain subject to national procedures.
 To help calculate remaining time permitted in the Schengen Area, see here.

-Annex II – List of countries whose nationals are not required to obtain a Schengen visa (‘visa-waiver’)
+Annex II – List of countries whose nationals are not required to obtain a Schengen visa (‘visa-waiver/exempt’)

 Annex I – List of countries whose nationals are required to obtain a Schengen visa.